clearlydefined/docker_dev_env_experiment/README.md

 $ docker-compose up --detach --build crawler
 ```

+### Limitations

+When you look at a definition in the UI and create a curation (this uses the API call PATCH /curations), the curation WILL be opened
+as a pull request on the [curated-data-dev](https://github.com/clearlydefined/curated-data-dev), but you will not see it
+under the "Curations" section when you refresh the definition's page.

+In the Azure dev and production environment, creating a curation will open a PR on the appropriate github curated-data repo,
+and then, once the pull request is open, GitHub will then use a webhook.

+The webhook will POST to an Azure logic app.
+That app will then put the curation on the Azure storage queue, which is how it will
+end up in the curation store (in this case, mongo).

+I haven't yet figured out a way to do this without an Azure logic app (but will continue looking into this).
+I did try
+creating a GitHub webhook to POST to http://localhost:4000, but GitHub requires that the webhooks it POSTs to be
+accessible over the public internet.

+When I figure out a solution, I will update this README.

 ### Stopping containers

 You can stop and destroy the containers in the shell where you ran `docker-compose up` with CTRL c.